MikeyTV10/RoeCode-EDU.github.io/README.md

 if you somehow found this: leave. this isnt finished.
-Leave
+Leave. you'll know ehen its good enough when i mention it in a youtube video about it.
+MikeyTV10 on youtube btw.

 scratch-gui modified for use in [TurboWarp](https://turbowarp.org/) then modified for use in [PenguinMod](https://studio.penguinmod.com) then modified for use in [Snail IDE](https://editor.snail-ide.com) 😀, and then in [RoeCode EDU](https://mikeytv10.github.io/RoeCode-EDU.github.io/)